MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 ## The Setup

-We won't worry about error handling or edge cases as this is going to be just an example to illustrate the main points of this article.
+We won't worry about error handling or edge cases as this is going to be just an example to illustrate the main point of this article.

 Let's assume we are going to build a Weather App and we want to fetch the data from the [Open Weather API](https://openweathermap.org/api).
 We might use something like this in our code: